Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 • For colder climates (65 degrees Fahrenheit or below), boil the distilled water first, to prevent issues with dissolving the copper sulfate

-• If both sodium chloride and hydrochloric acid are unavailable, a pinch of table salt can be used in place
+• If hydrochloric acid is unavailable, a "pinch" of table salt can be used in place

 • Only use acid resistant materials for solution storage: HDPE(high density polyethylene), PP(polypropylene), or glass